Exploration Programs 2021 (These plans are subject to change)

 Geochemistry - Soil, rock and stream silt samples.
 These samples are collected in the field and their location mapped using GPS.
 Once analyzed, either by laboratories or in the field using XRF handheld devices, the results are mapped and a picture begins to emerge of areas with anomalous values.
 These areas may then warrant further sampling on a more intensive grid specific to that area.

 Geophysics - This technology was initially developed to assist with the hunt of enemy submarines during the Second World War.
-In the exploration industry it has been refined to measure conductive/resistive and magnetic properties of rock and also their density.
+In the exploration industry, it has been refined to measure conductive/resistive and magnetic properties of rock and also their density.
 These properties are measured on an increasingly intensive scale as you move from airborne to ground based surveys.
 Down-hole geophysics is used to measure these properties along specific layers of rock.

 Prospecting - Is employed to collect rock samples quickly over a large area in order to sample as broadly as possible in a short period of time.
-The location of these samples are recorded in order to provide for mapping the results and targeting areas with anomalous values
+The locations of these samples are recorded in order to provide for mapping the results and targeting areas with anomalous values

 Geochemical - There are basically two types of geochemical surveys, lithogeochemical and biogeochemical.
 Lithogeochemical, the most common, is the sampling of rocks, soils and silts.
 Biogeochemical is the sampling of plant material.
 Samples for both types of surveys are collected, there location recorded for future reference, then sent to labs for analysis.